All About Baby

 Remember, taking care of your partner gives her a better chance of carrying to full-term and delivering a healthy baby for you both.

 But to take care of yourself, you’ll also need to think creatively.
 You can’t afford to be overwhelmed by stress but like many expecting dads, the added stress and worry affects you, too, and you don’t want to burden your partner more than she already is.
 Yet it is extremely important that you find some way to manage your increased stress.
 Try talking to friends and family, seek out the advice of fathers who have already been through this.
-Check out resources on the Web to help you feel more connected, less isolated, less alone.

 When things get tough, it is even more important that you two find special time together, time where you can push aside the stress and anxiety and remember that it was the love you two have for each other that brought you here today, that your love for each other, your ability to communicate, to share, to love will be what helps you both get through all of this together.